MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 # The SQL Process - Query Time:

-* Honestly, I thought of everything I could.
-I gathered over 25 inquries and, I deleted a few silly ones.
+* Honestly, I thought of everything I could and, of course, answered stakeholder queries.
+I gathered over 25 inquiries and deleted a few silly ones.
+* I thought of making a walkthrough for SQL syntax, but I'm not sure what that would look like.
+An explanation of what every keyword does? <em> that seems like a waste of everyones time </em>
 * The sytnax along with the results are all listed in every .sql file.
 Take a look and try them out, or make your own!